-Spotting fraud hard with so many unfamiliar, but legitimate, business names
+Spotting fraud is hard when so many businesses put unfamiliar, but legitimate, names on your billing statement.

 With the explosion of online merchants, third-party transactions and companies doing business under different names, a growing number of customers are disputing legitimate credit card transactions simply because they don’t recognize them, payments experts say.